Gog (DC Comics): Thy Kingdom Come

 A third version of Gog appeared in the Justice Society of America ongoing series.
 In the new Multiverse, the events of the Kingdom Come limited series take place on Earth-22.
 That world's version of Superman arrived on New Earth following the destruction of Earth-22.
 Gog appears soon after the other Superman's arrival.
-Gog gruesomely slaughters metahuman criminals who claim to be gods by blasting holes through their chests and disintegrating their hearts.
+Gog slaughters metahuman criminals who claim to be gods by blasting holes through their chests and disintegrating their hearts.
 Some of his kills include the criminals Goth and Chroma and a group of beings calling themselves the New Olympians.
-The Infinity-Man and Hercules were two who survived his onslaught.
+Infinity-Man and Hercules were two who survived his onslaught.
 After facing off against the Infinity-Man, he attacks Sandman who was spying on him, before taking on the Justice Society.

 This version of Gog is a priest named William Matthews who received his powers from an underground citadel in Africa and took the name Gog, which was the name of the last surviving god of the Third World.
-He also claims that the Superman of Earth-22 let Kansas die, and is implied several times to be a ret-conned version of the character appearing in "In the Name of Gog" story above, with his background changed due to the events of Infinite Crisis.
+He also claims that the Superman of Earth-22 let Kansas die, and is implied several times to be a retconned version of the character appearing in "In the Name of Gog" story above, with his background changed due to the events of Infinite Crisis.
 When the Justice Society follow him back to the citadel, his body is absorbed by a stone face on a wall.
 The stone face rises, becoming a massive stone man adorned in gold who claims to be the one, true Gog.

 This Gog, chronologically the first one, is an exile of the "Third World" who was unwilling to take sides in the final battle of the Old Gods and was cast off as a result.
 He then plunged into the Bleed and traveled through various alternate universes until he landed on New Earth.
 Inert, his consciousness lingered in the stone and lava.
 A local tribe built a staff out of his remnants, enabling a user to channel Gog's energy.
 The staff was later found by William Matthews, who claimed the name Gog.

 Upon being revived, Gog claims that Matthews wasn't his servant and that Matthews had been driven mad from visions of the Multiverse, including having visions of events on Earth-22.